Years 5 to 12

 Set up room

-Turn the classroom into a chamber by arranging chairs and tables into a horseshoe shape as indicated by the seating plan in the toolkit.
+Turn the classroom into the Senate by arranging chairs and tables into a horseshoe shape as indicated by the seating plan in the toolkit.

 Making a law

 You can follow this process in the master script.

 - The Clerk rings the bell and instructs the members to stand.

 - The Usher leads the President into the Senate, carrying the Black Rod

 - The Usher announces the President and moves to their seat.